Corben-SpacedOut/SEHeadTracking/README.md

 # SEHeadTracking
 Head Tracking Plugin for Space Engineers.

 Head tracking is commonly used in flight simulator games to use head movements to look around.
-If you don't have a head tracking system, no worries!
-As long as you have a webcam, you cat easily get in on the action with the Aruco tracker.
+If you don't have a head tracking system yet, no worries!
+As long as you have a webcam, you can easily get in on the action, thanks to [**opentrack**](https://github.com/opentrack/opentrack#readme)!

 ## Demo Video